GLIMS-RGI/rgi_user_guide/docs/tables/data_sources.md

 - **Zajaczkiwsky, Sophie** (Region: 03.
 Subm ID: 728.
 N outlines: 1961.
 Area: 37675.5 km²)
 - **Zalazar, Laura** (Region: 16, 19.
 Subm ID: 700.
 N outlines: 49.
 Area: 244.2 km²)

+(funding-sources)=
-## Funding
+## Funding acknowledgements

-- International Association of Cryospheric Sciences (IACS) of the International Union of Geodesy and Geophysics (IUGG)
+- The RGI steering committee acknowledges financial support from the International Association of Cryospheric Sciences (IACS), under the auspices of the International Union of Geodesy and Geophysics (IUGG), used to to organize meetings and hire student helpers.
-- UNESCO Programme and Budget 2022-2023 (41C/5), Major Programme II, Output 3.SC2: "Water science, innovation, education, management, cooperation and governance bolstered for a water secure world in a changing environment" and within the framework of the theme: "Supporting Member States to address hydrological challenges, extremes and water scarcity".
+- Fabien Maussion acknowledges financial support from the UNESCO Programme and Budget 2022-2023 (41C/5), Major Programme II, Output 3.SC2: "Water science, innovation, education, management, cooperation and governance bolstered for a water secure world in a changing environment" and within the framework of the theme: "Supporting Member States to address hydrological challenges, extremes and water scarcity", used to to hire student helpers.
+- The contributions of Frank Paul and Philipp Rastner to regions 01, 03, 04, 05, 07, 10, 11, 16, 17, 18, and 19 have been funded by the Copernicus Climate Changes Service (C3S) that is implemented by the European Centre for Medium Range Weather Forecasts (ECMWF).
+Additionally, the ESA project Glaciers_cci (Grant: 4000127593/19/I-NB) provided funding for Frank Paul for the contributions to regions 04 and 18.

-## Special aknowledgments
+## Special acknowledgements

+Funding acquisition:<br>
+**Regine Hock, Fabien Maussion, Frank Paul, Bruce Raup, Michael Zemp**

+For providing computing resources and data storage:<br>
+**Ben Marzeion, Timo Rothenpieler**

-For their extensive outline mapping work during the RGI7 generation process: **Kochtitzky, William; McNabb, Robert; Paul, Frank; Rastner, Philipp; Tielidze, Levan**<br>
+For their extensive outline mapping work during the RGI7 generation process:<br>
-Funding acquisition: **Hock, Regine; Maussion, Fabien; Paul, Frank; Raup, Bruce; Zemp, Michael**<br>
-Computing resources and data storage: **Marzeion, Ben**
+**William Kochtitzky, Robert McNabb, Frank Paul, Philipp Rastner, Levan Tielidze**

+For his decades-long support of the GLIMS database:<br>
+**Bruce Raup**

 In memory of **[Graham Cogley](https://www.igsoc.org/j-graham-cogley-1948-2018)** (1948-2018)